polterguy/polterguy.github.io/tutorials/extending-hyperlambda/index.md

 ## Custom controllers, Razor pages, etc

-There is nothing preventing you from combining your Hyperlambda endpoints, with completely custom C# Controller endpoints, as long as you resolve your endpoints with anything _but_ _"magic"_ as its first URL segment.
+There is nothing preventing you from combining your Hyperlambda endpoints, with custom C# Controller endpoints, as long as you resolve your endpoints with anything _but_ _"magic"_ as its first URL segment.
 This allows you to combine traditional C#, MVC, or Web APIs with Magic, utilizing the best from both worlds.